-(2) Information regarding beneficial ownership of our common stock by The Vanguard Group, Inc. ("Vanguard"), Vanguard Fiduciary Trust Company ("VFTC"), a wholly owned subsidiary of Vanguard, and Vanguard Investments Australia, Ltd. ("VIA"), a wholly owned subsidiary of Vanguard, is included herein based on a Schedule 13G/A filed with the SEC on February [ ], 2020, relating to such common shares beneficially owned as of December 31, 2019.
-Such report provides that Vanguard: (i) is the beneficial owner of all such common shares ([ ] and [ ] of such common shares are beneficially owned as a result of its ownership of VFTC and VIA, respectively); (ii) has sole voting power ] of such common shares; (iii) has shared voting power with respect to [ ] of such common shares; (iv) has sole dispositive power with respect to with respect to [ ] of such common shares; and (v) has shared dispositive power with respect to [ ] of such common shares.
-The number of shares reported as beneficially owned by Vanguard in Vanguard's Schedule 13G/A includes [ ] common shares, representing [ %] of our outstanding common stock, that Vanguard Specialized Funds - Vanguard REIT Index Fund ("Vanguard REIT Fund") separately reported as beneficially owned in a Schedule 13G/A filed with the SEC on [ 2020].
-According to Vanguard REIT Fund's Schedule 13G/A, Vanguard REIT Fund has sole voting power with respect to all such common shares and no dispositive power with respect to any such common shares.
+(2) Information regarding beneficial ownership of our common stock by The Vanguard Group, Inc. ("Vanguard"), Vanguard Fiduciary Trust Company ("VFTC"), a wholly owned subsidiary of Vanguard, and Vanguard Investments Australia, Ltd. ("VIA"), a wholly owned subsidiary of Vanguard, is included herein based on a Schedule 13G/A filed with the SEC on February [], 2020, relating to such common shares beneficially owned as of December 31, 2019.
+Such report provides that Vanguard: (i) is the beneficial owner of all such common shares ([] and [] of such common shares are beneficially owned as a result of its ownership of VFTC and VIA, respectively); (ii) has sole voting power with respect to [] of such common shares; (iii) has shared voting power with respect to [] of such common shares to [] of such common shares and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares; and (v) has shared dispositive power with respect to [] of such common shares]

+[] of such common shares.
+The number of shares reported as beneficially owned by Vanguard in Vanguard's Schedule 13G/A includes[] common shares, representing [%] of our outstanding common stock, that Vanguard Specialized Funds - Vanguard REIT IndexFund ("Vanguard REIT Fund") separately reported as beneficially owned in a Schedule 13G/A filed with the SEC on [2020].According to Vanguard REIT Fund's Schedule 13G/A, Vanguard REIT Fund has sole voting power with respect to all such common shares andno dispositive power with respect to any such common shares.